 Policies for External Institution Grants

 Funding ideas may come from within, or foundations may invite proposals (RFPs) for particular projects.
 The appropriate dean, in consultation with the president and others, makes the initial determination whether to pursue a funding idea or an RFP.
-The grants committee is also consulted early in the process.
+The Grants Committee is also consulted early in the process.
 Following this initial determination, an ad-hoc committee is formed, consisting of representatives from the appropriate administrative offices and faculty departments/programs, to develop the project (and the proposal).
-Mike Hall is always kept in the loop and has important input into budget considerations.
+The special assistant to the vice president for finance and administration is always kept in the loop and has important input into budget considerations.

 Grant projects will be announced to academic staff as part of the regular meeting agenda, and this group will be charged with keeping their colleagues informed as they would about any matter of institutional academic import.
 The dean's office will inform/consult with faculty committees as appropriate, especially in the case of major institutional grants.